 SUBMISSIONS FOR REGULAR ISSUES OF LIGHT

 ● We are looking for funny, well-crafted poems.
 Most of the time, this will mean work that rhymes and/or scans—but we are also open to comic free verse.

 ● Please submit only poems that have never been published online.
 (Posting a poem in a blog or on a public social-media page counts as publication.
 Workshopping a poem in a forum not visible to the public does not.)
-It’s fine if the poems have appeared in books or print journals--as long as they aren't available on the web, and haven't appeared in a print journal or anthology within the previous two years.
+It’s fine if the poems have appeared in print (paper) books you wrote—as long as they aren't available on the web, and haven't appeared in a print journal or anthology within the previous two years.
 You must own the copyright to the submitted work.
-(If the work has been printed before, please tell us where and when.)
+(If the work has been published before, please tell us where and when.)

 ● We do not consider simultaneous submissions.